Is there transportation provided from the Airport to APU?

 What if I get hungry?
 Where do I go to eat?

-Dining Services, located on the 2nd floor of Atwood Center offers meals at the following times:
+Dining Services, located on the 2nd floor of Atwood Center offers meals at the following times during the academic year:

 Saturday and Sunday

-Dining hall will open Thursday, August 17th starting with lunch at 11:30am.
-Students will be able to use their meal plan starting on Saturday, August 19th at breakfast.
-Others may purchase a meal if they choose.
+The dining hall will open Thursday, August 22nd starting with lunch 11:30 am-1:00 pm.
+Students will be able to use their meal plan starting on Saturday, August 24th at breakfast.
+Orientation mealtimes may differ from the times above.
+See the Student Track Orientation schedule for more information http://www.alaskapacific.edu/campus-life/new-student-orientation/student-orientation-schedule/.
+Individuals not on the meal plan may purchase meals if they choose.

 When can I show up?